jctillman/js-ml-workshop/readme.md

 In reinforcement learning, the ML algorithm learns how to achieve goals by interacting with an environment.

 This task is very different than either of the former two kinds of machine learning.
-So we can approach the ideas involved in this gradually.
-Even so, it's good to keep in mind the very essence of the task: Reinforcement learning is about exploring an environment to figure out how to achieve particular goals.
+So we will approach the ideas involved in this gradually.
+Throughout it all, though, it is good to keep in mind the essence of the task: Reinforcement learning is about exploring an environment to figure out how to achieve particular goals.

-Because we're starting gradually, I'll begin by describing a simplified learning problem, which differs from the full reinforcement learning problem in that it does not involve multiple states.
+I'll begin by describing a simplified learning problem, which differs from the full reinforcement learning problem in that it does not involve multiple states.
 After explaining an algorithm that solves it, I'll move to the full reinforcement learning problem.

 ### N-Armed Bandit

 Imagine a one-armed bandit: a casino-style gambling maching, the kind with the spinning wheels of symbols.

-Suppose, though, that instead of having a single arm it has _n_ arms.
+Suppose that instead of having a single arm it has _n_ arms.
 Each of these arms would return some some particular reward on average.
 The first arm, for instance, might average 5 on each pull, while the second arm might average 10, and so on.
 Of course, each arm only returns these rewards on average: Different individual pulls on the first arm might return 0, or 30, or 0.5, or some other number.

 (Suppose also, contrary to fact, that it is possible to win a positive amount on average while playing against the machine.)